extenda/tech-radar/README.md

 ```bash
 $ npm start
 ```
+This will open the Tech Radar in your default browser.
-The Tech Radar is now running on http://localhost:3000
+The radar is running on http://localhost:8080.

 ### Radar Blip Format